charles-uno/charles-uno.github.io/_posts/2018-02-07-pt-rix-report.md

 image: "/assets/images/pt-rix-thumb.png"
 description: "Made Day 2 at my first Pro Tour!
 Things went downhill from there."
 keywords: magic the gathering, modern, mtg, games, bilbao, spain
+hidden: true
 ---

 By unexpectedly winning a [preliminary qualifier](/modern-primeval-titan-simulation/) in September, then the [regional qualifier](/rptq-rix-report/) in November, I earned an invitation to [Pro Tour Rivals of Ixalan](https://magic.wizards.com/en/events/premierplay/protour/ptrix).
 So while Minneapolis girded its loins for the Super Bowl, Kara and I headed to Spain.

 We spent two weeks in Basque Country leading up to the tournament -- mostly Bilbao, plus short trips to Haro, Getxo, and San Sebastián.

 The food was fantastic: wild boar steak, octopus risotto, brûléed goat cheese, and an endless variety of [pintxos](https://en.wikipedia.org/wiki/Pincho).
 The wine was delicious as well; we particularly enjoyed tempranillos from the nearby Rioja region.
 Kara loved the coffee.
 And we drank bucketfuls of juice, since there were automatic juicers in every bar, cafe, and supermarket.

 ![Bilbao Skyline](/assets/images/pt-rix-bilbao-16x9.png)
 *View of downtown Bilbao from [Artxanda Mountain](https://en.wikipedia.org/wiki/Mount_Artxanda).
 We took the [funicular](https://en.wikipedia.org/wiki/Artxanda_Funicular) up the mountain, then wandered down on foot.*